blueshed/chat/readme.md

 )
 ```

+How we use this table you'll see further down as we test it before we
+use it - test first - after configuration and fixtures - yes, test first.

 ## Alembic

 This package manages the migration of our database in response to changes in
 our code.
 It is a tool used in setup and testing.
 It plays no part in runtime.
 Not all databases support all of its features, but we'll avoid the obvious one,
 such as removing a column from a table in sqlite.
-Alemic is a command line
+Alembic is a command line
 tool and as such I'll need some additions to `tasks.py` to remember all the
 syntax.